The Australian Regenerative Medicine Institute Leadership Advisory Board (ARMILAB)

 Dr Peter Rogers

-Andrew’s professional career includes executive and operational roles in the utilities, telecommunications, information technology and professional services industries, primarily in Australia, Asia, the United States and Latin America.
+Andrew’s professional career includes executive and operational roles in the utilities, telecommunications, information technology and professional services industries.
 He continues to advise a number of organisations in the private and public sectors and specialises in governance and operational performance.

-In addition to his board roles, Andrew is a Professorial Fellow at Monash University, where he assists with the University’s industry engagement programs and lectures at the Monash Business School.
-He is a member of the Monash University Industry Council of Advisors (MICA), the Monash Engineering Foundation and serves on advisory boards for the Monash Business School, the Australian Regenerative Medicine Institute, Monash Sustainability Institute and ClimateWorks Australia.
+In addition to his board and government roles, Andrew is a Professorial Fellow at Monash University, where he assists with the University’s industry engagement programs.
+He is a member of the Monash University Industry Council of Advisors (MICA), the Monash Energy Institute Advisory Council (Chair) and serves on advisory boards for the Monash Sustainability & Development Institute and the Engineering Faculty.

 Immediately prior to his board career, Andrew was the Victorian Government Commissioner to the Americas, based in San Francisco, where he facilitated a number of significant trade and investment outcomes for Victoria and Australia.